Daivaaddia/DAQ-Technical-Assessment/brainstorming.md

 To track whether the temp has reached outside of the accepted range more than 3 times in 5 seconds, we can use a simple counter system with timers that decrement the counter after 5 seconds.

+I feel like having the error only being logged to console is not as useful as it should be.
+I think the frontend should also show these error logs.
+To do this, I created a section that displays all logs from latest to earliest, and all the logs are stored in an array updated with useState.
+I'll also make sure the web app is at least a little bit responsive.

 ## Cloud